-Why should I volunteer with Volunteer for Nepal?
+Why choose Volunteer for Nepal?

 What is the application process?

-How do I get Visa for Nepal?
+How do I apply to get Visa to Nepal?

 When do I have to pay full payment?

 Being relates as a local volunteering organization, we don’t need to pay before arriving in Nepal.
 We don’t accept registration fee as well.
 Just confirm your booking and send us your arrival information in advance so that we could facilitate your airport pickup.
 After meeting with program coordinator in office you have to pay the programs fees.